TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 - Running JavaScript code using an HTML file and via the browser console.
 - Declaring variables with `let` and `const`.
+- Performing number operations
-- Performing arithmetic with numbers and variables.
+- Performing string operations
-- Operator precedence.
+- Use of logical and mathematical operators

 ### How to run JavaScript code